stcarrez/ada-asf/docs/Installation.md

 This chapter explains how to build and install the framework.

-## Before Building
+## Using Alire

-To build the Ada Keystore you will need the GNAT Ada compiler as well as the [Alire](https://alire.ada.dev/) package manager.

-The Ada Server Faces Library is available as several Alire crates to simplify the installation and setup your project.
-Run the following commands to setup your project to use the library:
+If you are using [Alire](https://alire.ada.dev/) in your project, run the following command within your [Alire](https://alire.ada.dev/) project to use the library:

 ```
 alr index --update-all